The Powerful Effects of Progesterone on Mood, Immune System, and Mental Health

 That's only cancer (only not being appropriate).

-Estrogen and progesterone work to shape many pathways in the body.
+Estrogen and progesterone work to shape most (if not all) pathways in the body.

 In our review of CBD and heart palpitations, we show how they literally shape the architecture of the heartbeat!